 CSME 1443.
 Manicuring & Related Theory.
-(4-2-8)
+(4-2-7)

 Presentation of the theory and practice of nail technology.
 Topics include terminology, application, and workplace competencies related to nail technology.
 The student will identify terminology related to nail technology; demonstrate the proper application of nail technology; and exhibit workplace competencies in nail technology.
-(0-499 clock hours) Lab Fee: \$20.00
+(401-800 clock hours) Lab Fee: \$20.00

 CSME 1447.
 Principles of Skin Care/Facials and Related Theory.
-(4-2-8)
+(4-2-7)

 In-depth coverage of the theory and practice of skin care, facials and cosmetics.
 The student will identify the terminology related to the skin, products, and treatments; demonstrate the proper application related to skin care and cosmetics; and exhibit workplace competencies in skin care and cosmetics.
-(500-999 clock hours) Lab Fee: \$20.00
+(401-800 clock hours) Lab Fee: \$20.00

 CSME 1451.
 Artistry of Hair, Theory and Practice.
-(4-2-8)
+(4-2-7)

 Instruction in the artistry of hair design.
 Topics include theory, techniques, and application of hair design.
 The student will identify the terminology related to hair structure, growth, and distribution; exhibit workplace competencies related to the artistry of hair, and demonstrate the proper application of hair design.
-(0-499 clock hours) Lab Fee: \$20.00
+(0-400 clock hours) Lab Fee: \$20.00

 CSME 1453.
 Chemical Reformation and Related Theory.
-(4-2-8)
+(4-2-7)

 Presentation of the theory and practice of chemical reformation.
-Topics include terminology, application, and workplace competencies related to chemical reformation.
 The student will identify terminology related to chemical reformation; demonstrate the proper application of chemical reformation; and exhibit workplace competencies related to chemical reformation.
-(500-999 clock hours) Lab Fee: \$20.00
+(0-400 clock hours) Lab Fee: \$20.00